Sustainability in Overseas Community Projects

 There’s no such thing as a short term project

 Students visit for only a short time so the work they do must be driven by the community to ensure it will be beneficial in the long term.
+Our guide training program reinforces these concepts.
 Working hand in hand with local development organisations should be key, as they have the expertise and ownership to drive lasting change within the community.

 Travelling offers an unparalleled opportunity to discover more about the world and grow as a global citizen.